couch2coders/DoorDash/README.md

 **Summary**
 - We expect overall employee churn (net loss) & turnover (total loss) to be 15% & 26% respectively for FY 2025
   - Churn rates vary across job functions, highest rates for Ops & lowest for Engineering/Finance
-  - Largest drivers for turnover is employee Tenure & working from either the Seattle or SanFran branches
+  - Largest drivers for turnover is employee tenure & working from either the Seattle or SanFran branches
     - On average, 1 additional year of tenure is associated with a 5% decrease in turnover
       - Highest rates of turnover for associates < 2 years tenure
     - Seattle & SanFran branches are associated with 5% less turnover